 If you are 40 years and over and haven’t had a Breast Screen in the last 2 years, please come and join us at one of our Aboriginal and/or Torres Strait Islander Breast Screen Clinics.
-You can download the flyer here 2018 Breast Screen Clinic Flyer dates or contact BreastScreen Qld on 13 20 50.
-If you have any breast changes or concerns your please contact your GP or if you have any questions please give us a call on 5346 9800.
+You can download the flyer here 2021 Breast Screen Clinic Flyer dates or contact BreastScreen Qld on 13 20 50.
+If you have any breast changes or concerns your please contact your GP.
+If you have any questions about the clinics, please give NCACCH a call on 5346 9800.

 For more information please visit the following website’s –